 TGaz Editor: Modify the text in the penultimate paragraph of 9.4.2.166 in D0.4:

 The Secure ToF Measurement field is set to 1 to enable a secure ToF measurement exchange between an ISTA and an RSTA.
+The secure ToF Measurement field may be set to 1 only if the Secure ToF Supported field was set to 1 in the initial Fine Timing Measurement Request and the initial Fine Timing Measurement frame.
 Otherwise the Secure ToF Measurement field is set to 0.